 Communications after a subduction zone earthquake may be nearly impossible.
 Solar-powered wireless (with satellite backhaul) can be faster and cheaper than cellular.
 Everything in one container.
 Easily shipped.
 No installation.
 Self-contained.
 Self-supporting.

-Charge stations make electric transit practical in both rural and urban neighborhoods where many people live in apartments or condos without a dedicated garage.
+Charge stations make electric transit practical in both rural and urban neighborhoods where many people live in apartments or condos without access to car charging facilities.
 These community charge stations can also provide resiliency.
 Bird sells scooters to entrepreneurs at cost, then takes a 20 percent cut from the ride revenue.
 Tesla may carshare as well, taking 30% off the top.